yitianhao/UWCSE451_OSLabs/lab/lab2design.md

     - This can be done by changing child process's `rax` in its trap frame.

 #### wait:
+ - Loop trough `ptable` to find the `ZOMBIE` child
- - while non of its children is in `ZOMBIE` state, i.e. all `RUNNABLE` or `WAITING` or `RUNNING`...
+ - While non of its children is in `ZOMBIE` state, i.e. all `RUNNABLE` or `WAITING` or `RUNNING`...
     - `sleep` on its proc struct
- - Loop trough `ptable` to find the `ZOMBIE` child
- - Clear the child's proc struct from `ptable`
+ - Clear the child's proc struct from `ptable` (i.e., set state to `UNUSED`) and cleanup the child proc
- - return child's pid
+ - Return child's pid

 #### exit:
+ - set all it's children's parent to the root process `initproc`
- - call `vspacefree` to free the vspace used by the process
+ - close up all the files open by the current process
  - set proc state to `ZOMBIE`
- - if `parent` no longer exists, set its parent to be the root proc
  - call `wakeup` on its parent proc
+ - call `sched` to yield the schedular

 #### pipe:
 - Bookkeeping: